BytePhoenixCoding/BlockchainTokenSniper/README.md

 transactionRevertTimeSeconds: Time to spend before transaction reverts.
 Recommended to leave at default.
 gasAmount: amount of max gas to use per transaction.
 Recommended to leave at default.
 gasPrice:  max price of gas to use per transaction.
 Recommended to leave at default.
+bscNode: Address for custom BSC node.
+Recommended to leave at default.
 bscScanAPIKey: Your API key from BscScan.
+liquidityPairAddress: Address for liquidity pairs.
+Recommended to leave at default.
+minLiquidityAmount: The minimum amount of liquidity in BNB in a token that the bot will purchase.
+The bot detects the amount of BNB in a newly detected token, and only buys tokens that have liquidity higher than the amount specified in the config file.
+Set to -1 to disable.
-observeOnly: enabling this will disable buying of coins but allows you to observe how the bot audits tokens.
+observeOnly: enabling this will bypass the mini audit feature which allows you to observe how the bot audits tokens.
 Recommended to try this at the start to make sure the bot can scan for new tokens.

 # Mini audit

 The bot has an optional mini audit feature which aims to filter some of the scam coins (eg. wrongly configured, honeypots).
 Obviously, this is not going to be as good as a proper audit (eg. CertiK) but at least the coins the bot will buy will be higher quality and if you enable the options, you should be able to sell the tokens later on (provided it hasn’t been rugged).

 The following json entries are for mini audit.
 Set all to false to disable mini audits, although beware you will probably be buying a lot of scam coins.
 checkSourceCode: checks if source code is verified.
 This function is needed for all the other functions so if you disable this be sure to disable all the other audit options.
-Recommended.
+Recommended. v1.3 onwards will use RugDoc tool to check for honeypots and high fee tokens.

 checkValidPancakeV2: checks if the correct PancakeSwap v2 router address is used in the code.
 Be aware some contracts may externally set their router address so this function may reject a potentially good token.
 Not recommended.